 Megan Gallagher is the current holder of the Chair Portfolio.
-She earned a BSc.
-Hons in Anatomy and Cell Biology from the University of Saskatchewan, and is currently enrolled in the College of Medicine.
 The holder of the Chair Portfolio works in conjunction with the SWITCH Board of Directors and staff to create and implement both short and long-term goals for SWITCH’s future.
-Megan can be contacted at email@example.com.
+Megan can be contacted here.

-Shamir Salman is the current treasurer.
+Desiree Naudé is the current treasurer.
 The holder of the treasurer portfolio works closely with the executive direction to update SWITCH Board on financial matters.
 They assist in payroll, act as a signatory, enter and receipt donations, and work with the bookkeeper and other financial professionals regarding SWITCH’s finances.
-Shamir can be contacted at firstname.lastname@example.org.
+Desiree can be contacted here.

 Daisy Ko is the current holder of the Secretary Portfolio.
-She is in her fourth year of Anatomy and Cell Biology at the University of Saskatchewan.
-The role of the secretary is to support the Chair in management of the Board of Directors.
-The secretary records and organizes meeting minutes and is in charge of the website and Sharepoint.
-Daisy can be contacted at email@example.com.
+This portfolio holder supports the Chair in management of the Board of Directors.
+They record and organize meeting minutes and are in charge of the website and SharePoint.
+Daisy can be contacted here.

-Elizabeth Plishka is the current holder of the Community Development and Engagement Portfolio.
-The holder of the Community Development and Engagement Portfolio works to strengthen SWITCH’s relationship with other CBOs through one on one meetings and Community Cares Meetings.
-In addition, the holder is chair of the Community Outreach Committee.
-If you are from a CBO and interested in learning more about Community Cares Meetings, or if you are a student interested in learning more about the Community Outreach Committee, please contact Elizabeth at firstname.lastname@example.org.
+Elizabeth Plishka is the current holder of the Community Engagement Portfolio.
+The holder of the Community Engagement Portfolio works to strengthen SWITCH’s relationship with other CBOs.
+They also chair the Community Outreach Committee.
+If you are from a CBO and interested in learning more about Community Cares Meetings, or if you are a student interested in learning more about the Community Outreach Committee, please contact Elizabeth here.

-McKayla Cozart is the current holder of the mentor portfolio.
+Dakota Van Dijk is the current holder of the mentor portfolio.
 The mentor portfolio holder ensures that all mentors interested in SWITCH are trained, orientated, and have all the proper paperwork submitted prior to mentoring.
-The mentor portfolio holder checks the scheduler to ensure mentors have signed up for shifts, specifically to ensure that a physician/nurse practitioner and a social worker are signed up for every SWITCH shift.
+They ensure that each shift has a physician/nurse practitioner and a social worker signed up.
 Overall, the mentor portfolio acts as a liaison to address any questions or concerns the mentors may have about SWITCH.
-McKayla can be contacted at firstname.lastname@example.org.
-For urgent matters, she can be reached at 306-371-0195.
+Dakota can be contacted here.

-Desiree Naudé is the current holder of the Shift Supervisor Portfolio.
-She has been involved with SWITCH since 2015 and is a fourth year Honours student in Physiology and Pharmacology at the University of Saskatchewan.
-The holder of the Shift Supervisor Portfolio is responsible for the training and support of Shift Supervisors and Category A Supervisors, and ensuring consistency on shift.
+Sarah White is the current holder of the Shift Teams Leader Portfolio.
+The holder of the Shift Teams Leader Portfolio is responsible for the training and support of Clinical Team Leaders and Outreach Team Leaders, and ensuring consistency on shift.
 As well, this position supports the Volunteer and Program Coordinators’ on-shift duties.
-Desiree can be contacted at email@example.com.
+Sarah can be contacted here.

 Brandy Mackintosh is an advisory member of the SWITCH board.
 She is an assistant professor at the University of Saskatchewan’s Edwards School of Business.
 Prior to joining the Edwards School of Business in 2006, she was an audit manager for an international accounting firm.
 In 2017, Brandy became a tenured faculty member at the University of Saskatchewan.
 Brandy has taught courses in financial accounting and auditing at the undergraduate and graduate levels.